vitessio/website/content/en/docs/user-guides/configuration-basic/monitoring.md

 * QPS
 * Latency
 * Per-category QPS.
-For replicas, the only category will be `Select`, but there will be more for masters.
+For replicas, the only category will be `Select`, but there will be more for primary tablets.
 * Per-category latency
 * Per-category tail latency
 * Per-category cost: This value is calculated as QPS\*Latency.
 If the latency of a high QPS query goes up, it is likely causing more harm than the latency increase of an occasional query.